PreciselyData/big-data/README.md

 # Samples

-A collection of samples demonstrating how to use Spectrum Spatial for Big Data.
-This sample supports till Spark 3.0.x.
+A collection of samples demonstrating how to use Location Intelligence for Big Data.
+This sample supports till Spark 3.5.3.

 ### PySpark Addressing Sample
 This sample demonstrates how to use PySpark for executing Geo Addressing SDK APIs.
 This sample contains setting up Addressing in Databricks Cluster using PySpark.
 Also, sample notebooks are provided to use Snowflake Spark Connector in Python for the input data in Snowflake for Databricks and EMR clusters.